 To avoid this issue, follow these steps to manually install this security update:

-- Right-click Command prompt, and then select Run as administrator.
+- In the results, right-click Command Prompt, and then select Run as administrator.

 - If the User Account Control dialog box appears, confirm that the default action is the action that you want, and then select Continue.